 Building effective leadership and trust to affect change

-It is essential for any organisation that wishes to grow whilst maintaining relevance, not only to its internal teams but also to its customers, must create a clear vision.
+It is essential that any organisation that wishes to grow, whilst maintaining relevance not only to its internal teams but also to its customers, must create a clear vision.

 We must also bring clarity to our communication.
 Siegel and Gale1 used the phrase ‘simplification’ and ‘the power of simplicity’ to describe the method to ensure the effectiveness of communication.

-By carefully crafting our words, timing and context we can remove doubt and miss-understanding.
-We can become more effective in building trust, supporting a mindset that will become open to change.
+By carefully crafting our words, timing and context we remove doubt and misunderstanding.
+We become more effective in building trust, supporting a mindset that will become open to change.

 Ensuring consistency to affect change